IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/Container Security/Basics.md

 Physical Infrastructure
 ```

-- Vulnerabilities eg. Container escape.
+- Vulnerabilities eg. Container escape, using privileged user,

-## Key Points:
-- Patching and vulnerability remediation must be done on images not on containers.
+> Key Points: Patching and vulnerability remediation must be done on images not on containers.